matthewelstone/MS1/README.md

 I wanted the design of the website to fit in with many of the bands existing promotional material.Using colors and fonts to compliment them.
 I wanted each page to be easy to navigate and to work semelessly with each other using the same colour combinations but in slightly different formats.

--  Colour scheme
+- ### Colour scheme

-I Picked the colour scheme by using a digital colour meter on the background of the Main image of the Index page.
+  - I Picked the colour scheme by using a digital colour meter on the background of the Main image of the Index page.
 I then entered that colour (#c6ced3) into the Adobe color wheel on the split complimentary setting.

 <img src="assets/readmeimages/Colour-Palette.png" width="600" height="100">

+- ### Typography
+  - I only used one font throughout the website which is Quicksand from Google Fonts with a backup font of sans-serif if for some reason Quicksand doesnt load.
+I chose quicksand for the site because it is a complimentary font to the bands logos font with it looking quite similar but is easier to read in larger blocks of text.

+- ### Imigary
+  - All of the images that I used were sent to be by the band and were used to enhance the visual aspect of the page.

+- ### Wireframes

+I made all of my wireframes using Balsamiq.